search-icon

 • Shop floor indicates the location will be used for production activities.
 See Specify production locations.

 • Co-manufacturing indicates this is an external location where production is outsourced to a contract manufacturer.
+Fixed asset locations do not count towards your location limit in your subscription.
 See Specify co-manufacturing locations.

 • Deprecated indicates that the location is no longer being used, and will remove it as a location option during transactions.